anthonysdone/FlamingCamel/design.md

-## FlamingCamel: A minimal deep-learning library for learning Metal
+## FlamingCamel: A minimal deep-learning library for learning CUDA

 Below is a deliberately incremental, simplicity-first blueprint.
 At every stage you can train something, measure something, and optimize something—without framework complexity.

-You will learn Metal GPU programming on Apple Silicon Macs.
-The concepts (memory hierarchies, tiling, parallelism) transfer directly to Cuda —only the API syntax differs.
+You will learn CUDA GPU programming on NVIDIA GPUs using Modal for cloud compute.
+The concepts (memory hierarchies, tiling, parallelism) are fundamental to GPU programming.

 ---